Capital IdeasTM

 4. Global champions thrive in emerging markets

 A multi-local strategy is crucial for companies based in the US, Europe and Japan that are looking to stay relevant or expand into faster growing emerging markets.
-Countries like China, India and Brazil are nurturing their own multinational giants, as well as smaller, single-country-focused competitors.
+Many of those countries — China, India, Brazil — are nurturing their own multinational giants, as well as smaller, single-country-focused competitors and not waiting for the traditional global players to catch up.

 Emerging markets consumers are looking for brands they can trust and companies that know the local marketplace.
 Large multinationals that can break themselves down, think locally, act nimbly and launch products quickly are more likely to succeed in the long run.